koush/EFI-X99/README.md

 # check out this EFI
 git clone https://github.com/koush/EFI-X99.git EFI
 # If you chose a different processor, modify the aforementioned file in VoodooTSCSync.kext.
-# Exit the Terminal and unmount ESP!
+# Exit the Terminal and unmount ESP in Finder.app.
 ```

 _Optional: Repeat the above steps with the USB stick._